Bitcoin sees fresh split-second spikes as analysts say 'almost time' for BTC uptick

 As Bitcoin played a cool game, it was altcoins seeing more decisive moves during Wednesday.

-Ether (ETH) traded up 4.7% at the time of writing at $4,290, the strongest performer in the top ten cryptocurrencies by market cap.
+Ether (ETH) traded up 4.7% at the time of writing at $4,290, the strongest performer in the top 10 cryptocurrencies by market capitalization.

 ZEC/USD 1-hour candle chart (Coinbase).
 Source: TradingView